-- 1. Program Reporting and Documentation - a.
-Reporting: The Contractor shall submit reports using the templates in the Prevention Services Reporting System according to the schedule outlined in the Attachment named FY24 Deliverables Timeline/Reference. - (1) Additional Documentation: The Contractor shall maintain the following information and documentation, keeping it current on a monthly basis.
-At a minimum, DCYF may request this information for review at the annual DCYF Monitoring Visit, including: - (a) Staff Training Records demonstrating compliance with HVSA and model requirements; - (b) TA Self Reflection and TA Plan; - (c) CQI PDSA records and reflections to support reporting submitted in Quarterly Progress Reports; - (d) Memoranda of Understanding with community providers related to referrals or coordination of Home Visiting Services; - (e) Completed participant consent agreements for all enrollees in the program; - (f) If funded with DSHS/TANF dollars, information on TANF families served by homeless service providers, PE Pathways and Other including number of families served; name of family members receiving services (primary caregiver and target child); individual client identifiers, such as date of birth; and dates of service (by month including enrollment and exit dates). - b.
-Annual Monitoring Visits: The Contractor shall cooperate with up to eight (8) scheduled on-site or virtual visits conducted for monitoring program and fiscal compliance, contractual and reporting requirements, organizational due diligence, HVSA evaluation and data collection, quality implementation technical assistance, and continuous quality improvement. - (1) Document Preparation: The Contractor shall assemble documents listed above, financial information detailed in Section 12 of Exhibit A Statement of Work, and any additional information requested by DCYF in advance of the scheduled monitoring visit. - (2) During the monitoring visits, the Contractor shall allow access to DCYF, upon request, documentation demonstrating accomplishments of this Agreement.
-Such documentation may include, but is not limited to: - (a) Services Provided, Service Dates, and Number of Service Hours, including Case Files of Participants and completed consent agreements; - (b) Attendance Sheets and Service Logs; - (c) Data Collection and Assessments by Participants; - (d) Demographic Information of Participants; - (e) Personnel records of those staff employed through funds under this contract; and - (f) Policy and procedures documents as related to implementation of this contract including, but not limited to, agency, human resources, and financial policies and procedures.
+1. Program Reporting and Documentation

+- a.
+Reporting: The Contractor shall submit reports using the templates in the Prevention Services Reporting System, if available, or provided by DCYF and according to the schedule outlined in Section 14 of Exhibit A Statement of Work of this contract. - b.
+Additional Documentation: The Contractor shall maintain the following information and documentation, keeping it current on a monthly basis.
+At a minimum, DCYF may request this information for review at the annual DCYF Site Visit, including: - (1) Staff Training Records demonstrating compliance with HVSA and model requirements; - (2) TA Self Reflection and TA Plan; - (3) CQI Charter, Project Plans for Projects 1 and 2 and CQI Quarter Reports for Quarters 1 through 4 using template attached as reference document titled Continuous Quality Improvements; - (4) Memoranda of Understanding with community providers related to referrals or coordination of Home Visiting Services; - (5) Copies of signed participant consent forms for participation in the program; - (6) If funded with DSHS/TANF dollars, information on TANF families served by homeless service providers, PE Pathways and Other including number of families served; name of family members receiving services (primary caregiver and target child); individual client identifiers, such as date of birth; and dates of service (by month including enrollment and exit dates). - c.
+Site Visits: The Contractor shall cooperate with up to eight (8) scheduled site visits conducted for monitoring program and fiscal compliance, contractual and reporting requirements, organizational due diligence, HVSA evaluation and data collection, quality implementation technical assistance, and continuous quality improvement. - (1) Document Preparation: The Contractor shall assemble documents listed above, financial information detailed in Section 12 of Exhibit A Statement of Work, and any additional information requested by DCYF in advance of the scheduled site visit. - (2) During the Site Visits, the Contractor shall allow access to DCYF, upon request, documentation demonstrating accomplishments of this Agreement.
+Such documentation may include, but is not limited to: - (a) Services Provided, Service Dates, and Number of Service Hours, including Case Files of Participants and signed consent forms; - (b) Attendance Sheets and Service Logs; - (c) Data Collection and Assessments by Participants; - (d) Demographic Information of Participants; - (e) Personnel records of those staff employed through funds under this contract; and - (f) Policy and procedures documents as related to implementation of this contract including, but not limited to, agency, human resources, and financial policies and procedures.